xiaoylu/DeepLearningNotes/Readme.md

 * Stochastic Gradient Descent: shuffle the training set for each epoch and feed as mini-batches
 * Momentum: `velocity = u * velocity - alpha * gradient` so the current `vel` is a weighted sum of previous `vel` and `gradient`
 * AdaGrad: `velocity = - grad / (cache * cache + 1e-8) ` where `cache = sum(grad * 2)` for all grad in the current epoch
-* RMSprop: add a decay rate for AdaGrad since `cache` may accumulate to a large value.
+* RMSprop: add a decay rate for `cache` in AdaGrad since `cache` may accumulate to a large value.
-* Adam: a hybrid of AdaGrad and RMSprop
+* Adam: a hybrid of Momentum and RMSprop